Is this course right for me?

 - The session is relaxed – this means you can stretch, move around, stim etc.

-- Digital copies of resources will be emailed to participants in advance of delivery as standard
+- Digital copies of resources will be provided to participants in advance of delivery as standard

 Cancellation Policy